 History

 At the 2002 Annual Meeting of The Monticello Association, the Membership Advisory Committee presented its final report.
 Among its recommendations was the idea of the Monticello Association taking the lead in forming a new organization called the Families of Jefferson's Monticello.
-The Association overwhelmingly voted to _not_ support the creation of such an organization.
+The Association overwhelmingly voted to NOT support the creation of such an organization.

-In 2003, the Hemings Family held a very successful reunion at Monticello.
+In 2003, the Hemings Family held a successful reunion at Monticello.
 After this reunion, several people, including the late John H. Works, brought up the idea of some type of general gathering along these same lines.

-For more information, see The Monticello Association.
+(For more information, see The Monticello Association.)

 Gathering 2007